microsoft/vscode-python-devicesimulator/README.md

 ## Notes

-(1) Note: the easiest way to do it is to select the "Add to PATH" option directly when you install Python.
-Otherwise you can search how to insert it manually, but make sure that when you type _python_ in a terminal, the command is recognized and have the correct version.
+1. Make sure that when you type _python_ in a terminal, the command is recognized and you have the correct version.
+The easiest way to do it is to select the "Add to PATH" option directly when you install Python.
+Otherwise you can search how to insert it manually.
-(2) You can chose to see to see the prompt or not by changing the extension configirations.
+2. You can choose to see the prompt or not by changing the extension configurations.
-(3) To be able to run the file from your physical device, it should either be named code.py or main.py.
+3. To be able to run the file on your physical device, it should either be named code.py or main.py.